 Learn About Anesthesia-Assisted Rapid Opiate Detox

-National Take Back Day is an opportunity to further the conversation about opioid treatment options.
+National Drug Take Back Day is an opportunity to further the conversation about opioid treatment options.
 Anesthesia-assisted opiate detoxification, for example, is a safe and effective treatment when performed by an experienced medical doctor.
 Also known as rapid detox, this treatment offers sufferers of opioid use disorder the option of being sedated during the withdrawal so that they have no memory of the detoxification.

 One of the pioneers of rapid detox is Waismann Method®, the only provider of the Waismann Treatment™.
 The Waismann Method® medical director tailors the medical protocol to each patient’s health requirements.
 This individualization is based on his comprehensive medical evaluation of the patient the day prior to detox.
 This process — and the quadruple board-certified medical director’s extensive rapid detox experience — are just some of the factors that make Waismann Method® the premier rapid detox center in the U.S.

 Rapid detox also gives opioid patients significant advantages that other treatment options can’t:

 - The Waismann Detox® only takes two hours or less.
 Treatment, including recovery time, can be completed in just five to 10 days.
 The patient does not have to put their life on hold for months like they would at a rehab.